UninvitedActivity/UninvitedActivity/01_KnownBad/README.md

 I block all incoming traffic from this list.

 I have no time frames for removal, I figure that if a large portion of a class C subnet is attacking, then it's a fairly systemic problem.

+# Tamatiya ASN

+Seven of the IPv4 ranges associated with Tamatiya's AS have been listed on the DShield list, so I've decided to block their whole AS.
+Either they've lost control of their shit, or they're actively participating in malicious activity.
+Either option is bad.